MicroEJ/docs/VEEPortingGuide/bspConnection.rst

    .. group-tab:: SDK 6

-      In SDK 6, the options can be sset in the ``configuration.properties`` file of the VEE Port project , prefixed by ``bsp.``.
+      In SDK 6, the options must be set in the ``configuration.properties`` file of the VEE Port project , prefixed by ``bsp.``.

    .. group-tab:: SDK 5

-      In SDK 5, the options can be sset in the  ``bsp/bsp.properties`` file of the VEE Port configuration project.
+      In SDK 5, the options must be set in the  ``bsp/bsp.properties`` file of the VEE Port configuration project.

 .. list-table:: VEE Port Options for BSP Connection